flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 airtight, axiomatic, comprehensive description that programmers like.
 One shortcoming is that the boundary between resource and application is pretty thin: Postgres is an application in its own right, but from the perspective of a Rails app it's a resoruce.
-Stil, hopefully my use of _resource_ is clear enough that you nevertheless understand what tf I'm talking about when I talk about resources.)
+Still, hopefully my use of _resource_ is clear enough that you nevertheless understand what tf I'm talking about when I talk about resources.)

 Coordinating these resources is inherently complex.
 You have to decide how to create, validate, secure, and dispose of resources, and how to